-Participants are given free choice of all qualified/approved providers of each service approved in his/her plan.
-During the course of the Person-Centered Service Plan process the waiver participant is advised s/he have a choice of providers.
-The assessment meeting includes an Assessment Wrap-up checklist that the client and/or her/his representative signs.
-One of the items on the checklist is a statement verifying that the individual understands that s/he has a choice of and can change provider(s).
-Also, at the time of the annual Person-Centered Service Plan (PCSP) update, participants have an opportunity to select alterantive providers.
-Waiver participants can also select alterantive providers at any time by requesting an update of their Person-Centered Service Plan.
+Participants are given free choice of all qualified/approved providers of each service approved in his/her/their plan.
+During the course of the Person-Centered Service Plan process the waiver participant is advised she/he/they have a choice of providers.
+The assessment meeting includes an Assessment Wrap-up checklist that the client and/or her/his/their representative signs.
+One of the items on the checklist is a statement verifying that the individual understands that she/he/they has a choice of and can change provider(s).
+Also, at the time of the annual Person-Centered Service Plan (PCSP) update, participants have an opportunity to select alternative providers.
+Waiver participants can also select alternative providers at any time by requesting an update of their Person-Centered Service Plan.